 The support team for the film evenings is growing and now involves people across the diocese in various duties, not least those spontaneously helping out in the kitchen during the interval and those integrating newcomers.
 Nonetheless, we currently need a deputy with basic computer skills who could help with setting up on a very occasional basis.
 The principal contact is Tim Bowman who can be contacted via the Parish Office by e-mail at firstname.lastname@example.org or by telephone 01322-524813.

 The film will be shown in St John Fisher Bexley Church Hall, admission free, sub-titles, bar open, charity stall, & members of AIC and SVP on hand.
 All welcome.
-Arrivals from 6:30pm for 7:00 pm start & latecomers welcome.
+Arrivals from 7 pm for 7:30 pm start.